ginatrapani/ginatrapani.org/src/md/archive.md

 ### March 2020

-- Reckoning with the incredible speed of change around digital tool usage brought on by the necessity of online and remote work, school, and life due to COVID-19, published a piece called [Pandemics Make Power Users](https://postlight.com/insights/remote-workers-are-power-users).
+- Reckoning with the extraordinary acceleration of digital product usage due to COVID-19, published a piece called [Pandemics Make Power Users](https://postlight.com/insights/remote-workers-are-power-users).
 - Discussed [shared goals as expressed in a Statement of Work](https://postlight.com/podcast/shared-goals-paul-rich-and-gina-on-statements-of-work) with Rich and Paul on the Postlight Podcast.
+- Talked through [leadership (and intranets)](https://postlight.com/podcast/what-motivates-people-paul-rich-and-gina-on-leadership) with Rich and Paul on the Postlight Podcast.

+### January 2020

+- Kicked off the new decade publishing [Ten Technologies to Know in 2020](https://postlight.com/insights/ten-technologies-to-know-in-2020).

 ### November 2019